 If you’re not breastfeeding, use infant formula during the first year of your baby’s life.
 Regular cow’s milk and regular soy milk are not the same as infant formula made from cow’s milk or from soy milk.
 Regular cow’s milk and regular soy milk do not contain all of the nutrients that your baby needs to grow and develop.
-Babies younger than 1 who drink regular cow’s milk or regular soy milk are at risk for problems associated with low iron.
+Babies younger than one who drink regular cow’s milk or regular soy milk are at risk for problems associated with low iron.

 Your doctor will give you an idea of how much to feed your baby when you first start using formula.
 Most babies need 2.5 ounces of formula per pound of body weight each day.
-This means that an 8-pound baby may drink about 20 ounces of formula a day.
+This means that an eight-pound baby may drink about 20 ounces of formula a day.
 However, this is just an estimate.
 The most important thing when feeding your baby is to pay attention to your baby’s cues.
 Other than crying, signs that your baby may be hungry include smacking his or her lips, sucking and rooting (turning his or her head toward your hand when you touch his or her face).

-Each baby's nutritional needs are different and change overtime.
 Your baby is probably getting enough formula if he or she: